About GEN XYZ

 – Millions of tons of unused fabric at mills go to waste each year when dyed the wrong color.

 There is no one solution to these multitude of challenges, but we believe in undertaking a multi-pronged approach to make a lasting positive impact.
-Positive fashion means different things to different people.
+Sustainable fashion means different things to different people.
 One thing that all agree on however, is that the emphasis needs to be on a growing design philosophy to create a system which can be supported, indefinitely, through environmental and social responsibility.
-Positive fashion is part of the larger trend in design, where a product is created and produced with consideration to the environmental and social impact it may have throughout its total life cycle.
-Red Carpet Green Dress seeks to do this by reducing textile waste, pollution, water and energy consumption in a fully traceable and socially responsible supply chain.
+Sustainable fashion is part of the larger trend in design, where a product is created and produced with consideration to the environmental and social impact it may have throughout its total life cycle.
+Red Carpet Green Dress seeks to do this by reducing textile waste, pollution, water and energy consumption in a fully traceable and socially responsible design process.